 Ok.
 Languages can’t have absurdities, each one of them has their unique evolutionary path, and they end up with something which is not designed by a single and reasonable mind.
-But it’s very easy to think that way when you are learning a new language.
+But you may unintentionally (and undeservedly) have such an expectation when you are learning a new language.
 I remember myself questioning interesting unexpected rules that English has.
-But later on I started noticing that possibly we have more weird things in Turkish that we are not aware of.
-Sometimes they just pop in my mind.
+But later on, I started noticing that possibly we have more weird things in Turkish that we are not aware of.
+Sometimes they just pop into my mind.
 I thought it would be good to note them once they arrive.

 Non rheotic word ending tends to frustrate Turkish speaker as we (think that we) pronounce each letter as written. this is making harder to match the words you hear with the ones that you previously framed in your brain with pronounced ‘r’s. but we actually have it in some cases and we are not aware of it: yapıyor -> yapıyo, yapıyorum -> yapıyom

 Glottalised k (mostly in cypriotic turkish): çok guzel -> ço’ guzel

 Bir -> one, kac-> how many, birkac-> a few

 Gelişigüzel means randomly, literal translation would be: (something) whose coming is nice/beautiful.
 This is just weird.